 - Ports are locations on the layout where connections are made.

-- Functions for placing PCells according to a predefined set of constraints.
+- Functions for placing PCells and routing between their ports according to a predefined set of constraints.

 - Creates a path from one point to another, this path can then be used to create a waveguide or another type of trace.

 - Predefined transformations in IPKISS used to transform (i.e., rotate, translate) layout instances and geometrical primitives.

 - If you have existing GDSII layouts it is possible to import them into IPKISS.

 - Used to place components on top of each other and connect them to grating or edge couplers on the side.